neurogenomics/neurogenomics-lab-website/content/authors/barney-hill/_index.md

 ---
 title: Barney Hill
+role: Genetics Society funded UROP student
-role: Barney was a Genetics Society funded UROP student who did a summer placement in the lab.
-He's currently working as a Bioinformatician at the University of Oxford.
+interests: ["Barney was a Genetics Society funded UROP student who did a summer placement in the lab.
+He's currently working as a Bioinformatician at the University of Oxford."]
 avatar_filename: avatar.jpeg
 bio: Mathematics undergraduate at University of Leeds
 social: